 Preparing for a dental school interview consists of two key things: 1) interview practice and 2) doing your research.

 Since most admission committee members are experienced interviewers who want to learn about the “real” person, you should be forthright and open in your meeting and not try to “game” the interviewer.
 The interviewer will be attempting to have you respond without using your memorized answers.
 Rehearsed or canned answers are usually easy to spot.
 That said, it is important that you have given thought to the possible questions you may be asked during an interview and have practiced delivering your responses with clarity and precision.
 Further, how you speak and your body-language during the interview is often times more important than the content of your answers.
 Practicing good eye-contact and posture will go a long way to make sure your interview is a success.

 On campus, the UGA Career Center assist students with interview techniques and mock interviews.
 Mock interviews are integral to realizing your interview strengths and weaknesses before the real thing.
 Also, keep in mind that the Fall semester is a very busy time for the Career Center and that you may not always be able to schedule a mock interview before your actual interview date.
 Therefore, consider beginning interview practice in the Spring before you apply and scheduling another mock interview in August or early September.
 You may also have close friends or other people that you trust help you conduct a mock interview.

 The Pre-Health Advising Office is also a great resource for learning more about what you can expect in an interview and tips for preparing.
 Be sure to schedule an appointment with a Pre-Health Advisor or stop by walk-in's to discuss specific details about interviewing.
-In addition, our office conducts a "medical school interview panel" every August to provide students the chance to ask questions and learn from current medical students and admissions committee members about the interview process.
 Be sure to join our list-serv and review our Pre-Health calendar, so that you do not miss out!